August 12, 2020

 The Colt Python has a long and tortured history.
-The story begins back in 1908, when Colt finished the improvements they had been doing almost annually to their medium-sized double action revolver, and combined them into one package called the Colt Army Special.
+The story begins back in 1908, when Colt finished the improvements they had been doing almost annually to their medium-sized double-action revolver, and combined them into one package called the Colt Army Special.
 A medium-sized DA revolver, (it seemed big at the time) it sold well, and in a couple of decades Colt finally figured out that much of the sales were not going to militaries, but going to law enforcement, so they changed the name to Official Police (OP).

 This change also had the effect of most of the Official Police production being in .38 Special.
 They were also made in .22LR, .32-20, .38 S&W and .41 Long Colt.
 Official Police marked Colts in calibers other than .38 Special are rare, but I seem to have acquired one sometime in the dim past.
 It is in .22LR, which were done in a special, separate serial number run, and I cannot remember how it came to reside with me.
 Oh well.

-During WWII, Colt made the Official Police in .38 Special for war time use, and called it the Commando.
-We had one of those pass through The Gun Room back in the early 1980s, and even the old timers and collectors remarked on not having seen one before, nor having seen one in such pristine condition.
+During WWII, Colt made the Official Police in .38 Special for wartime use, and called it the Commando.
+We had one of those pass through The Gun Room back in the early 1980s, and even the old-timers and collectors remarked on not having seen one before, nor having seen one in such pristine condition.
 (No, I did not buy it.
 I was still in my 1911 phase then, alas.)

 In 1955, Colt decided to offer an updated Official Police for target competition and law enforcement use.
 This was the Python.
 The slender barrel was replaced with one given a vented rib and a full-length underlug.
 The ejector rod was now protected from the outside world.
 The Python was given the expected Colt blue, with an even finer grade of polish as the last step, to produce the Royal Blue Colt finish.
 It was also chambered in .357 Magnum.

 Oh, and the Official Police?
 Still in the catalog as late as 1969, but selling in such low numbers that I do not recall seeing one in at any time in The Gun Room, and I started working there a bare decade later.
-Indeed, research into production numbers indicate Colt made some 7,000 OP revolvers in the last year.
+Indeed, research into production numbers indicates Colt made some 7,000 OP revolvers in the last year.
 That’s not enough to keep the doors open by itself, so in the Summer of Love it was adios Official Police, it’s been nice knowing you.